Phonak vs. ReSound

 These popular hearing aid companies are neck and neck for the average user.
 ReSound and Phonak will both provide excellent hearing loss correction in quiet and moderately noisy settings.
 If you have more severe hearing loss or need remote microphones regularly, Phonak has a slight edge by the numbers; however, ReSound provides very comparable performance for a significantly lower price (Phonak Roger vs. ReSound MultiMic).

-If you’re still not sure which provider is the right choice for you, we’d recommend heading over to our ReSound hearing aid review and Phonak review for a deep dive into each provider’s offerings.
+If you’re still not sure which provider is the right choice for you, head over to our ReSound review and Phonak review for a deep dive into each provider’s offerings.

 Take Our Free Online Hearing Test